Note to Self on

 work.
 You could also think about changing your job, location, habits, or

-timing, effort, leisure, recreation, or sleep to be happier.
-You can do what
+effort, leisure, recreation, or sleep to be happier.
+You can do things that

 others request, or you can explore what other choices might be available.
 You